 I wouldn’t say the Botanical Garden was disappointing, but I think it was a little underwhelming due to the time of year we visited.
 At the end of February the gardens were still recovering from the harsh winter, but I could absolutely see the potential beauty it is no doubt capable of.

 The Botanical Garden is just a short walk from Nørrebro metro station.
-It’s located opposite Rosenborg Palace.
+It’s situated directly opposite Rosenborg Palace.

 Full disclosure, I wasn’t fussed with seeing the zoo.
 My husband always tries to see the zoo wherever he goes, but I preferred to see the things that only Copenhagen has to offer.

-As my husband was happy to go by himself, he used his Copenhagen Card to look around the zoo while I stayed at the hotel and rested my painful knees.
-Although, bless him, he did FaceTime me so I could see a lot of the animals.
-It would be a great place to visit with kids, but there’s nothing about it which makes it different to many other zoos.
-The zoo does have a tower which would make a great viewpoint to look out over the city, but it was closed at the time.
+As my husband was happy to go by himself, he used his Copenhagen Card to look around the zoo while I stayed at the hotel and rested during a fibromyalgia flare-up.
+It would be a great place to visit with kids, but there’s nothing about it which makes it vastly different to many other zoos.
+It does have a tower which would make a great viewpoint to look out over the city, but it was closed at the time.

 As fate would have it, we booked to arrive in Copenhagen one day after Tivoli Gardens closed after their winter season.
 My first tip would be to make sure Tivoli is open before you book your trip!

-Tivoli Gardens is Copenhagen’s famous amusement park, and it is said to have inspired Walt Disney.
+Tivoli Gardens is Copenhagen’s famous amusement park, and it is said to have been the inspiration for Walt Disney.

 Tivoli offers rides, beautiful architecture and scenery, gorgeous food, and live music.
 Even though I’m not a fan of rides I still wanted to have a look around – maybe next time!

-The closest metro station to Tivoli is København H. The No.26 bus also stops there.
+The closest metro station to Tivoli is København H. The No.26 bus also stops right outside.

 Den Blå Planet